nickjbrowning/cscs-docs/docs/software/uenv/configure.md

 The repo is selected according to the following process:

 * if the `--repo` CLI arguement overrides
-* else if `color` is set in the config file, use that setting
+* else if `repo` is set in the config file, use that setting
 * else use the default value of `$SCRATCH/.uenv-images`